-Before you install the Metrics Engine, you need to configure your UnboundID Directory Server, UnboundID Directory Proxy Server, and UnboundID Synchronization Server to provide it information.
+Before you install the Metrics Engine, you need to configure the servers you will be monitoring: UnboundID Identity Data Store, UnboundID Identity Proxy, and UnboundID Identity Data Sync.
 The Metrics Engine requires all servers to be version 3.5.0 or later.
+See the administration guides for each product for installation instructions.

-Once you have installed the directory server, you will use the dsconfig tool to make configuration changes for the Metrics Engine.
-When using the dsconfig tool interactively, set the complexity level to Advanced so that you will be able to make all the necessary configuration changes.
+Once you have installed the Metrics Engine, you can use the dsconfig tool to make configuration changes for the Metrics Engine.
+When using the dsconfig tool interactively, set the complexity level to Advanced, so that you can make all the necessary configuration changes.